The Infamous Yakuza Tattoo

 The Yakuza often adopt samurai-like rituals and admire their courage and Robbin-Hood-like goals.

-Therefore, they often get samurai tattooed to their bodies to represent the importance of having a code of honor (although they were enemies with the samurai early on in history).
+Therefore, they often get samurai tattoos on their bodies to represent the importance of having a code of honor (although they were enemies with the samurai early on in history).

 This tattoo represents courage, loyalty to the Yakuza, and pride in your own code of conduct.